 Mary Poppins Returns contains examples of:

 - Aborted Arc: The animated sequence.
 In the whimsical world of Mary Poppins its shown that the world is whatever (or however) you interpret it.
 Reality largely depends upon your outlook on life, and the "animated realms" are part of said real-world.
-The film's Big Bad banker William Wilkins and his lawyers are depicted as a villainous con artist wolf, badger, and weasel during the animated scene (and voiced by the same actors).
-The viewers expectations that they are masquerading as humans to ruin the Banks family for reasons unknown are all adverted when the film opts to have this entire scene be just the children's bad dream, and their real-life appearances quickly ruled out as merely symbolism. note That all said, they couldn't all have the same dream and it's clear it was Real After All.
+The film's Big Bad banker William Wilkins and his lawyers are depicted as a villainous con artist wolf, badger and weasel during the animated scene (and voiced by the same actors).
+The viewers' expectations that they are masquerading as humans to ruin the Banks family for reasons unknown are all adverted when the film opts to have this entire scene be just the children's nightmare, and their real-life appearances quickly ruled out as merely symbolism.
+That all said, they couldn't all have the same dream and it's clear it was Real After All.

 - Actor Allusion: